jeangr/numbersChecker/README.md

 To run the application please execute the 'mvnw' script by command line:

 * Linux:    ./mvnw clean spring-boot:run
-* Win:  .\mwnw.cmd clean spring-boot:run
+* Windows:  .\mvnw.cmd clean spring-boot:run

 The application is running on port 8099: http://localhost:8099